-Dr. Jan Richardson, a former teacher and educational consultant, has travelled the United States training teachers and providing demonstrations on Guided Reading.
+Dr. Jan Richardson, a former teacher and educational consultant, has traveled the United States training teachers and providing demonstrations on Guided Reading.
 She’s an outstanding presenter, passionate about motivating, engaging and accelerating all readers from emergent to fluent.

 Her doctoral work and experience teaching allowed Dr. Richardson to observe thousands of students and helped her discover the answer to increasing reading development, small-group guided reading.
 Since the 1990’s small-group instruction has been growing in popularity.
 It is now generally part of all reading programs.
 It is mandated in all Reading First classrooms.